NVIDIA/DL4AGX/README.md

 ### Running Compiled Targets in a Container

-If you want to run a target in a container, the following command should work:
+If you want to run a target in a container, use a command similar to the following:

 ```sh
 docker run --runtime=nvidia -v $(realpath bazel-bin):/DL4AGX -it <NAME OF ENV DOCKER IMAGE> /DL4AGX/<PATH TO YOUR SAMPLE IN bazel-bin>